Home page banner image

 Our meetings are held the 1st and 3rd Tuesday of each month at 11:30 am at Claire’s Pantry in Edmonds.

 Check the Calendar for meeting dates and Speaker announcements.
-If you would like to attend via Zoom, CONTACT US for a Zoom invitation.
-Explore our website, facebook page and Instagram page to learn more!
+Explore our website, Facebook page and Instagram page to learn more!

 Featured Story